 If granted, the Board will schedule a new hearing date.
 If denied, the hearing will proceed as scheduled.

-We recommend that you attend your hearing as your complaint is stronger if you are present.
+We recommend that you participate in your hearing as your complaint is stronger if you are present.
 You can question witnesses, answer questions and respond to arguments or objections made.

-If you do not attend the hearing, it will still take place.
+If you do not participate in the hearing, it will still take place.
 The Board will review the information you have disclosed (written submissions/evidence).

-If you would like to attend a hearing as an observer, please contact our office.
+If you would like to observe a hearing, please contact our office.

 At the Hearing